 The film was shot in eight weeks, and required no retakes.
 During the scene where James Stewart hiccups when drunk, you can see Cary Grant looking down and grinning.
 Since the hiccup wasn't scripted, Grant was on the verge of breaking out laughing and had to compose himself quickly.
-James Stewart thought of hiccuping in the drunk scene himself, without telling Cary Grant.
+Stewart (apparently spontaneously) thought of hiccuping in the drunk scene, without telling Grant.
 When he began hiccuping, Grant turned to Stewart saying, "Excuse me."
 The scene required only one take.

 Katharine Hepburn starred in the Broadway production of the play on which this film was based and owned the film rights to the material; they were purchased for her by billionaire Howard Hughes, then given to her as a gift.